fronterior/vscode-biome-monorepo/README.md

 - The Biome LSP proxy server searches for biome.json files in the workspaceFolders paths provided by VSCode during server initialization.
 - Therefore, if only the monorepo root folder is open in VSCode, it skips searching for biome.json in subdirectories and uses the root configuration instead.
 - To prevent this, this plugin overrides VSCode's workspaceFolders with paths to projects that have Biome installed, ensuring each folder's biome.json is used.

+## ⚠️ Differences from the Official Plugin

+This plugin is currently tailored to specific personal use cases.
+To clarify terminology: "VSCode workspace" refers to folders opened in VSCode, while "sub-project" or "project" refers to package manager workspaces (npm, yarn, pnpm, etc.).
+Here are the key behavioral differences from the official plugin:

+- Searches for package.json files across all open VSCode workspaces and connects only sub-paths of projects using `@biomejs/biome` to the Biome LSP.
+This means the extension won't work if packages aren't installed.
+- Only performs diagnostics on files within sub-projects that use Biome in the monorepo.
+To enable Biome diagnostics across all projects, ensure the VSCode workspace root has a package.json with `@biomejs/biome` installed.
+- Unsaved new files won't be formatted until they're saved within a project that uses Biome.

 ## Features